 Spelling & Handwriting

-Text: Handwriting Without Tears.
 Our curriculum incorporates the use of songs, dances, fine motor manipulatives (Play-Doh, etc.), wood pieces, and iPad apps.
 Each letter is introduced to the children as being made up of big lines, little lines, big curves and little curves.
-The curriculum first teaches all uppercase letters of the alphabet according to the way they are formed.
-After uppercase letters have been mastered, we learn lowercase letters.
-The curriculum also outlines lessons on sentence writing, beginning with capitals, leaving spaces between words and using punctuation correctly.
-Each child works in his/her own workbook throughout the year.
+The curriculum teaches all uppercase letters and lowercase letters of the alphabet according to the way they are formed.
+The curriculum also outlines lessons on writing, beginning with capitals, leaving spaces between words and using punctuation correctly.

 We attend each enrichment class once a week for 40 minutes.
 These classes include Computer, Spanish, Music, Art, Library/LRC and Physical Education.
 Students have recess once daily for 15 minutes.
 We have a half hour for lunch and a small snack in the afternoon.
 Students also perform in the St. Joseph Christmas Concert and spring VIP Show.

 - Bengston Pumpkin Farm